-- Value 2 & Result 2 – If condition 1 doesn’t satisfy then expression comes to condition 2 to check whether will it get the match to obtain result 2 and this step will continue till the expression matches with the value.
+- Value 2 & Result 2 – If condition 1 doesn’t satisfy, then expression comes to condition 2 to check whether it will get the match to obtain result 2, and this step will continue till the expression matches the value.

 In order to mention some statement for the cells that are showing #NA, we can give a string within inverted commas as below –

-If we evaluate the above problem using IFs function, then we need to have a nested IF for true or false which is not a lookup function.
-Only when it is true it gives out one result and for false other results.
+If we evaluate the above problem using the IFs function, then we need to have an Excel nested IF for true or false, which is not a lookup function.
+Only when it is true, it gives out one result and for false other results.